francisc0garcia/education_robotics/docs/source/installation.rst

 you can choose between two options:

 - Use virtual machine which has already everything ready (windows users)
-- Install ROS and dependencies in your owm ubuntu computer
+- Install ROS and dependencies in your own ubuntu computer

 Prepare virtual machine
 ^^^^^^^^^^^^^^^^^^^^^^^

-- Download virtual machine from: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx (TODO: update link)
+- Download virtual machine from: http://goo.gl/vyQSGy

 - Install VMware player (free for non-commercial application) from: http://www.vmware.com/products/player/playerpro-evaluation.html

-- uncompress virtual machine and open it using VMware workstation player
+- Uncompress virtual machine and open it using VMware workstation player

 - Please disable 3D acceleration graphics, it is not supported by gazebo simulator

-- the user is : **ubuntu** and password: **ubuntu2016**
+- the user is : **ubuntu** and password: **ubuntu**

 If you have an ubuntu PC and want to install the project locally, please follow the next tutorial: